ahmohbati/SecOn/Squert.md

 Squert is a PHP web interface to the [Sguil](Sguil) database and works best with Chromium/Chrome browsers.

 ### Authentication
-Squert authenticates against the Sguil user database, so you should be able to login to Squert using the same username/password you use to login to Sguil
+Squert authenticates against the Sguil user database, so you should be able to login to Squert using the same username/password you use to login to Sguil.

 ### Data Types
 Squert gives you access to the following data types: